Edinburgh Buses. Getting around Edinburgh

 Other airport bus services

-For alternative methods of transportation to and from the airport, please see Getting to and from Edinburgh Airport.
+For other ways of getting to and from the airport, please see Getting to and from Edinburgh Airport.

 Buses in Edinburgh